SaptakBhoumik/LIRA/NOTE.md

 - Alignment is set to be 0 by default if aligment is not specified
 - i1 is not supported by any instruction.
 It is only used for control flow and comparisons.
 In struct it is i8 basically.
 Same in array.
 Keep it in mind when u do pointer arithmetic on i1.
 For SIMD it depends.
 Can be a literal mask if supported by the instruction, otherwise it is i32(Or something like that)
+- ptr:123 is valid syntax.
+It simply means a pointer whose address is 123.
+More generally, writing ptr: followed by a constant expression treats that integer constant as a pointer value.